morrownr/USB-WiFi/README.md

 $ sudo apt install usb-modeswitch usb-modeswitch-data

-Execute it with a terminal to see if it works
+Execute usb-modeswitch in a terminal to see if it works

 $ sudo usb_modeswitch -K -W -v 0e8d -p 2870